Homomorphisms into a simple Z-stable C*-Algebras: Preliminaries

-In the above, if $I$ can be chosen to be a finite dimensional \CA, then $A$ is said to have tracial rank zero, and in such case, we write $\mathrm{TR}(A)=0.$ It is a theorem of Guihua Gong \cite{Gong-AH} that every unital simple AH-algebra with no dimension growth has tracial rank at most one.
+{Moreover}, if {the C*-subalgebra} $I$ {above} can be chosen to be a finite dimensional \CA, then $A$ is said to have tracial rank zero, and in such case, we write $\mathrm{TR}(A)=0.$ It is a theorem of Guihua Gong \cite{Gong-AH} that every unital simple AH-algebra with no dimension growth has tracial rank at most one.
 It has been proved in \cite{Lnclasn} that every ${\cal Z}$-stable unital simple AH-algebra has tracial rank at most one. \end{defn}